Genikasuri

 Genikasuri (げにかすり) is a Japanese manga series written and illustrated by Toshio Sako.
-It has been serialized in Shueisha's seinen manga magazine Weekly Young Jump since February 2025, with its chapters collected in two tankōbon volumes.
+It has been serialized in Shueisha's seinen manga magazine Weekly Young Jump since February 2025, with its chapters collected in three tankōbon volumes.

 Plot

 Up-and-coming professional boxer Ryo Harima falls into a two-year vegetative state after sustaining an injury in a match.
 He eventually wakes up, only to be hit with a series of misfortunes, including a retirement notice and the death of his father.
 A certain event then leads him to decide to support boxing from the shadows as a promoter.